Guided Interpretive Hikes Destination

 Packing Checklist

-• Closed-toe hiking shoes
+• Closed-toe hiking shoes or mud boots

 • Insect repellent